delta-io/delta/.github/PULL_REQUEST_TEMPLATE.md

   3. Be sure to keep the PR description updated to reflect all changes.
   4. Please write your PR title to summarize what this PR proposes.
   5. If possible, provide a concise example to reproduce the issue for a faster review.
-  6. If applicable, include corresponding issue number in the PR title and link it in the body.
+  6. If applicable, include the corresponding issue number in the PR title and link it in the body.
 -->

 ## Description